-Schumer, Roberts react to death of Justice Ruth Bader Ginsburg
+McConnell says Senate will move to confirm Ginsburg replacement

 Ginsburg said her ‘most fervent wish’ was for a new president to choose her replacement

-Days before she died on Friday, Ginbsurg told her granddaughter that she felt strongly that her Supreme Court seat not be filled until after the presidential election, according to NPR.
+Days before she died, Ginsburg told her granddaughter that she felt strongly that her Supreme Court seat not be filled until after the presidential election, according to NPR.

 “My most fervent wish is that I will not be replaced until a new president is installed,” she dictated in a statement to her granddaughter, Clara Spera.

-Ginsburg’s death is likely to spark fierce debate about whether the Senate will push to confirm a new justice nominated by President Trump before January, when Democratic presidential nominee Joe Biden will take office if he wins the election.
+Ginsburg’s death is likely to spark fierce debate about whether the Senate should push to confirm a new justice before the Jan.
+20 inauguration.

-Trump recently named Republican Sens.
-Tom Cotton (Ark.), Ted Cruz (Tex.) and Josh Hawley (Mo.), among other politicians, to his shortlist of potential justices if he wins a second term in office.
+Trump recently revealed Republican Sens.
+Tom Cotton (Ark.), Ted Cruz (Tex.) and Josh Hawley (Mo.) were on his shortlist of potential Supreme Court nominees if he were to win a second term in office.
 The announcement, less than two months before the election, was intended to motivate Trump’s supporters to turn out to vote.

 Without Ginsburg, the Supreme Court has five justices with conservative judicial philosophies and three with liberal philosophies.